 On November 16, 2020, in connection with the Plan, the Company issued to Auctus and the Other Lenders (See Note 7 - Notes Payable - Chapter 11 Reorganization) Secured Convertible Notes in the aggregate principal amount of \$3,848,548 that bear interest at 7% per annum with a maturity date of November 16, 2023.
 The outstanding principal and interest is convertible at the holders' discretion at any time at a conversion price equal to the average five-day daily volume weighted average price prior to the conversion date.
 At the date of issuance, this resulted in a beneficial conversion feature in the aggregate of \$124,147 and is being amortized over the term of the respective Secured Convertible Notes.
-In connection with these Secured Convertible Notes, the Company issued five-year warrants to purchase an aggregate of 15,226,346,970 shares of the Company's common stock at exercise prices ranging between \$0.0005 and \$0.001 per share.
+In connection with these Secured Convertible Notes, the Company issued five-year warrants to purchase an aggregate of 3,806,587 (15,226,346,970 pre-reverse stock split) shares of the Company's common stock at exercise prices ranging between \$2.00 and \$4.00 (\$0.0005 and \$0.001 pre-reverse stock split) per share.
 The aggregate grant date fair value of the warrants was \$152,263,470.
 As a result, the Company recorded a debt discount related to the fair market value of beneficial conversion feature and warrants issued of \$5,075,449 was and is being amortized over the term of the respective Secured Convertible Notes.